cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontowastemanagement/README.md

 1. **Rear End Loader Truck**: A truck designed for municipal waste collection, featuring a rear-loading mechanism with a hydraulic lift to compact waste into the truck body.
 2. **Hooklift Truck**: A versatile truck equipped with a hydraulic hooklift system, used for transporting various container types, including heavy industrial and commercial waste containers.
+3. **Recycling Truck**: A truck specifically designed and equipped to collect, transport, and sometimes sort recyclable materials from various collection points to recycling facilities.

 Figure 9: TBox representation of a truck for the waste management sector